 sudo apt install apt-transport-https ca-certificates curl gnupg -y

 The default Ubuntu repository doesn’t include Jellyfin.
-Therefore, you must import the Jellyfin GPG Key and repository to install the software.
-Furthermore, this confirms the package’s authenticity and verifies no one has tampered with it.
-APT (Advanced Package Tool) uses these repositories to download and update software securely.
+Therefore, you must import the Jellyfin GPG key and repository to install the software.
+This confirms the package’s authenticity and verifies no one has tampered with it.

 Import Jellyfin GPG Key